lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 Often, a result is captured in a UseCase and must be passed back to a presenting Scene's Presenter to update it's ViewController's display.
 Before the presented Scene is dismissed, the data can be sent back to the presenting Scene's Presenter via a closure.

 In the following example, the Presenter calls its Router to display an item.
-It passes the item id and a closure.
+It passes the item's id and a closure to execute if the user edits the item.
 A nice result of this implementation is that the index is captured by the closure, so there is no need to store it in a property:

 ```swift
 func eventItemSelected(index: Int) {